fab-u/gitinfo/README.md

 # Git info
-Just a small script to display if there are uncommitted changes and if the local and the remote repository are in sync.
+Just a small script to display if there are uncommitted changes and if the local and the remote repositories are in sync.

 In my .zshrc i just have
 ```shell